Snowflake-Labs/sfguide-financial-asset-management/README.md

 ### Optional Setting:
 In the first few lines of script 30, you can set the variable *limit_trader = x*.

-It's default is set to 1000 traders to populate in the trader table which when multplied by ten years of daily trades will create 2.4 billion trades.
-So you can create 6 billion or more trades for stress-testing and this is the relationship:
+It's default is set to 100 traders to populate in the trader table which when multplied by 40+ years of daily trades will create 3-billion-plus trades.

 limit_trader  | Trades generated | Script 30 Run-time with xxlarge compute
 --------------|------------------|------------------------------